Middle Beach campground

 • Sites are marked.

-• All visitors are required to make themselves aware of the essential information, rules and regulations displayed at the entry to all campgrounds.
+• Please read the essential information, rules and regulations displayed at the entry to all campgrounds.

 Middle Beach campground features 8 campsites in a small clearing flanked by trees and bushes.
 Make the most of its easy beach access for fishing, swimming or surfing.
 And definitely bring your kayak or canoe to enjoy a spot of paddling in the sea or on Middle Lagoon.